#06-04 Westech Building, Pandan Loop, Singapore 128424

 How secure is your eCommerce store for the users?

-Have you ensured that your website is free of viruses and safe for users’ browsers?
-Or have you installed a secured layer on your server to protect the confidential information of your users from being leaked out?
+Have you ensured that your website is virus-free and safe for users’ browsers?
+Or have you installed a secured layer on your server to protect your users’ confidential information from being leaked?

 If yes, then you are on the right track.
 But do not forget to share this with your customers.

-Yes, throughout the whole checkout process, you must make sure to display the security seals like McAfee, Norton, VeriSign/Symantec so that your potential buyers feel confident to buy from your website.
+Yes, throughout the checkout process, you must display security seals like McAfee, Norton, and VeriSign/Symantec so your potential buyers feel confident buying from your website.

-If you haven’t shown these security seals on your eCommerce store, try now and observe how many additional sales you are able to grab.
+If you haven’t shown these security seals on your eCommerce store, try now and observe how many additional sales you can generate.

 #5 Offer multiple payment methods

-There is a common misconception among eCommerce store owners that if they are familiar with a particular payment gateway, they can use it & impose it on their customers too.
+There is a common misconception among eCommerce store owners that if they are familiar with a particular payment gateway, they can use it and impose it on their customers.

-Have you done enough research on the most popular & widely accepted payment gateways prevailing in your region or country?
-If now, this is the right time to do it.
+Have you done enough research on the most popular and widely accepted payment gateways in your region or country?
+If not, now is the right time to do it.

-The whole idea is to ensure that your potential buyers are aware of & confident about the payment gateway through which you accept the payments.
-Because at the end of the day, it’s the buyer who has to pay and they won’t really pay if they are not confident.
+The whole idea is to ensure that your potential buyers are aware of and confident about the payment gateway through which you accept payments.
+The buyer has to pay and won’t pay if they are not assured.

-Of course, using PayPal is a great idea as its one of the renowned payment gateways worldwide and used by most eCommerce stores.
-But along with the option of paying through Paypal, you must provide your users with more options to pay as well.
+Of course, using PayPal is a great idea, as it’s one of the renowned payment gateways worldwide and is used by most eCommerce stores.
+But along with the option of paying through PayPal, you must also provide your users with more payment options.

 #6 Provide your contact details

-If for any reason, your potential buyers are not able to make the payment or have some queries related to their orders, and they are not able to find your contact details on your website, they will quit, leaving their order(s) abandoned.
+If, for any reason, your potential buyers cannot make the payment or have some queries related to their orders and they cannot find your contact details on your website, they will quit, leaving their order(s) abandoned.

 What’s the solution here?

-You must make sure that your contact details like mobile/phone number, email, Skype, etc. are displayed prominently at each step of your checkout process.
-This makes it easier for your customers to contact you and resolve their queries and proceed to complete their orders.
+You must ensure that your contact details, such as mobile/phone number, email, Skype, etc., are prominently displayed at each step of your checkout process.
+This will make it easier for your customers to contact you, resolve their queries, and complete their orders.

-There are also several online chat widgets available that your web developer can integrate with your website.
+Several online chat widgets are available that your web developer can integrate with your website.
 These widgets help your customers to chat with you/your staff anytime they wish to do so.
 The good news is that most of these chat widgets are free to use.

 When you ensure your customers that you are always there when they need you, they feel more confident to place orders and pay against them.